 Q– What annuals can I plant this late?

-A– Frost-tolerant annuals will last quite a while as late-color accents in the garden or in containers.
-Cold-tolerant annuals include pansies, flowering cabbage & kale, petunias, asters, scaevola, mums and others.
+A– Late annuals will last quite a while as accents in the garden or in containers.
+Cold-tolerant annuals include flowering cabbage & kale, petunias, asters, millet, mums and others.
 Protect these annuals from hard frost.
-Mums will take only a very light frost.
-Other flowers that continue to set bud, like pansies, will continue to have healthy flowers in the absence of frost.
-Continue to fertilize as long as they are actively growing.
+Mums will tolerate only a very light frost.
+Continue to fertilize as long as plants are actively growing.
 The colors of flowering cabbage & kale deepen as the weather cools and persist until snow covers the plants.
-Asters provide nice fall color, also; however, these are perennials that will grow taller in the garden in subsequent years, so place them accordingly and provide winter mulch.
-Pansies often survive the winter, especially if given protection.
+Asters provide nice fall color, also; however, these are actually perennials that will grow taller in the garden in subsequent years, so place them accordingly and provide winter mulch.

 Q– When can I stop fertilizing my annuals?